Maps of Anatolia

 Seljuk Turks migrated from the Central Asia to the west.
 They settled to Persia, took control of eastern and southern borders of Anatolia.
 Byzantine Empire fought against them but they lost the deadly Battle of Manzikert.
 As a result, Turks flooded into Anatolia, capturing the Central and Eastern Anatolia.

-The March of Seljuk Turks from Central Asia to Anatolia
+The March of Seljuk Turks to Anatolia Map

 Seljuk Sultanate of Rum